What accessible content is

 - Content in schools and nurseries

-- we manage or control
+- public-facing websites we manage or commission

-Things you need to fix
+Content you need to fix

 - intranets or extranets after 23 September 2019